microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/entitlementmanagement-post-accesspackageassignmentrequests.md

 In [Microsoft Entra Entitlement Management](../resources/entitlementmanagement-overview.md), create a new [accessPackageAssignmentRequest](../resources/accesspackageassignmentrequest.md) object.
 This operation is used to assign a user to an access package, or to remove an access package assignment.

 > [!NOTE]
-> The *accessPackageAssignmentRequests* will be retired soon.
+> The *accessPackageAssignmentRequests* call will be retired soon.
 Please use the *assignmentRequests* call instead.

 [!INCLUDE [national-cloud-support](../../includes/global-us.md)]